The Star (1952 film): Production

-Katherine Albert and her husband Dale Eunson reportedly based the Margaret Elliott character on Joan Crawford, whose long friendship with the couple was ending as production began.
+Katherine Albert and her husband Dale Eunson reportedly based the Margaret Elliot character on Joan Crawford, whose long friendship with the couple was ending as production began.
 Although it is sometimes said that she turned the role down, it never was offered to her.
 Bette Davis, who publicly disdained Crawford, thus eagerly took it.

 Crawford retaliated after the Eunsons sent their daughter, starlet Joan Evans, Crawford's god-daughter, to the actress in the hope that Crawford would talk her out of marrying at age 17.
 Instead, Crawford arranged the wedding, held it in her house, and called the Eunsons afterward to tell them about it.
 "She set the whole thing up behind our backs", Albert complained.
 "She called the judge and the press.
 She didn't invite us to our own daughter's wedding."